wulfovitch/wulfovitch.github.io/about.markdown

 I am a student of computer science at the [University of Oldenburg][uni-ol] in Germany.
 I was always interested in all things that are related to computers, so the decision to study computer wasn't too hard.
 In fact by studying computer science, I learned a lot about computers itself and some of this knowledge I want to share with you on this blog.

 If you want to know more about me, follow me on [twitter][twitter]!

+Don't hesitate to contact me via mail, {% include email.html %}, if you have something on your mind.

 ### About this Site